 - I don't know why sometimes you can cancel an attack to block and sometimes you can't.
 Another player told me that you can do this as long as you didn't press the attack button again, but I'm pretty sure that's not it based on experience.
 Other players have told me you can always block if you're not in the middle of attacking or another animation, and if the implication is that you can never cancel an attack to block, that's definitely also not true.

 - I don't know why it seems like most of the time you can't block after you've been hit, but sometimes you can; it doesn't seem to be about the weight of the attack or the time spacing.

 - I don't know why sometimes step dodging can dodge a perilous sweep but not usually; is it i-frames?
-I've never seen any in-game evidence for i-frames in any other situation.
+I've never seen any other in-game evidence for i-frames.

 - The game tells you early on about the difference between guarding and deflecting (posture damage), which obviously implies that what it tells you is the only difference.
 It's not.
 Some attacks deal damage anyway if you block them, but not if you deflect them.
 Apparently you're expected to guess this and try deflecting after finding out that guarding doesn't work.

 - There are some attacks (Guardian Ape throw) that sometimes deal damage through a guard and sometimes don't.
 For the many dozen tries I spent at that fight, I have no idea what the rule is.

 Surprise health refills